 So in the case of Nameror, if someone wants to know the gender of the names in their dataset, the gender of the user who just registered, which of the names entered is the last name and more, they can query our API.

-Knowing that few people are programmers, we also offer a web tool called "Nameror Bulk tool" that allows non-programmers to access our API through a graphical user interface.
+Knowing that few people are programmers, we also offer a web tool called "Nameror classifier tool" that allows non-programmers to access our API through a graphical user interface.

 The gender data you'll receive is around 95% accurate, depending on the names.
 You are going to find a mistake or two, I am very sure.